 Area Median Income (AMI) for short is a figure that is updated annually by the Department of Housing and Urban Development and it is indexed by family size.
 The Pittsburgh Area’s Area Median Income includes all of Allegheny, Butler, Beaver, Westmoreland, Washington, and Fayette Counties.
 The chart below shows exactly what AMI is for our area in 2019.

-For now, the program is currently eligible for homes in the TriBoro EcoDistrict towns of Millvale, Etna, and Sharpsburg.
 The target list price is $150,000, and the homes are subject to CLT approval.
 The CLT will look for issues related to structural integrity and key life safety items.
 If you have more questions about CLT eligibility, please give us a call!

 This program can also be used to make home improvements.
 If the homebuyer can access the mortgage financing to buy the home but not the necessary improvements, the CLT can contribute flexible grant funding towards qualified repairs.
 The homebuyer will sign the CLT ground lease, and the house will become a part of the land trust.